vpn9labs/whitepaper/README.md

 * **ECS:** EDNS Client Subnet.
 * **MASQUE:** HTTP/3 mechanism for proxying UDP/QUIC.
 * **SLSA:** Supply‑chain Levels for Software Artifacts.
+* **Token phrase:** A 7‑word passphrase generated from a public wordlist via a CSPRNG; stored only as a slow‑KDF hash.

 ---